Adversarial Multiple Access Channels with Individual Injection Rates: Introduction

 We study effectiveness of broadcasting when traffic demands are specified as adversarial environments with individual injection rates associated with nodes and when algorithms are both distributed and deterministic.
 We allow the adversaries to be such that the associated aggregate injection rate (the sum of all the individual rates) is~$1$, which is the maximum value allowing for stability.
 This is the first study of adversaries injecting packets into multiple-access channels and restricted this way by individual rates, to the authors' knowledge.

 A general goal is to explore what quality of broadcast can be achieved for individual injection rates.
 In particular, we want to compare adversarial environments defined by individual rates with those determined by global ones, under the maximum average broadcast load of one packet per round.
 The underlying motivation for this work was that individual injection rates are more realistic in moderate time spans and hopefully the limitations on the quality of broadcast with throughput~$1$ discovered in~\cite{ChlebusKR09} could be less severe when the rates are individual.
 Indeed, we show that bounded packet latency is achievable with individual injection rates when the aggregate rate is~$1$.
 This is in contrast with the model of global injection rates, for which achieving bounded waiting times is impossible when the throughput equals~$1$, as demonstrated in~\cite{ChlebusKR09}.
-The comparison of the two models of global and individual injection rates is summarized in Table~\ref{table:comparison}.
-Additional explanation of this table is as follows.
-The possibility in a given row means the existence of a broadcast algorithm of a given class (either acknowledgment-based or non-adaptive or adaptive) that always achieves the claimed performance characteristic (either stability or bounded packet latency) in a system of a given size (either $n=2$ or $n=3$ or $n\ge 4$).
-The impossibility results hold for channels with collision detection and the possibility results hold for channels without collision detection.
-The column for the model of global injection rates reflects the results given in~\cite{ChlebusKR09}.